Penutian languages: Further expansions

-Note: Some linguists link the Penutian hypothesis to the Zuni language.
+Note: Some linguists have proposed a relationship between Penutian and the Zuni language.
 This link, proposed by Stanley Newman, is now generally rejected, and may have even been intended as a hoax by Newman.

 Mid-twentieth century doubts

 Scholars in the mid-twentieth century became concerned that similarities among the proposed Penutian language families may be the result of borrowing that occurred among neighboring peoples, not of a shared proto-language in the distant past.
 Mary Haas states the following regarding this borrowing: